ntustison/Histograms/Text/discussion.md

 Over the past decade, multiple segmentation algorithms have been proposed for hyperpolarized gas images which, as we have pointed out, are all highly dependent on the image intensity histogram for optimization.
-Many use the histogram information *exclusively* much to the detriment of algorithmic robustness and segmentation quality.
+All these algorithms use the histogram information *primarily* (with many using it *exclusively*) for optimization  much to the detriment of algorithmic robustness and segmentation quality.
 This is due to the simple observation that these approaches discard a vital piece of information essential for image interpretation, i.e., the spatial relationships between voxel intensities.
 A brief summary of criticisms related to current algorithms is as follows:

 * In addition to completely discarding spatial information, linear binning is based on overly simplistic assumptions, especially given common MR artefacts.